Untitled-WOW/AscensionChat/README.md

 ## Updating

-- Download the [latest](https://github.com/NotYourAverageGamer/AscensionChat/releases/latest) `.jar` and replace the one in your current `ascensionchat` folder.
-Alternatively, download the [latest](https://github.com/NotYourAverageGamer/AscensionChat/releases/latest) `.zip` file; but be careful not to replace your `ascensionchat.conf`!
+- Download the [**latest**](https://github.com/NotYourAverageGamer/AscensionChat/releases/latest) `ascensionchat.jar` and replace the one in your current `ascensionchat` folder.
+Alternatively, download the [**latest**](https://github.com/NotYourAverageGamer/AscensionChat/releases/latest) `ascensionchat.zip` file; but be careful not to replace your `ascensionchat.conf`!
-  - In the case that there has been an update to the `ascension.conf` file, be sure to have a copy of your login information to make the update process smoother.
+  - Before updating your `ascension.conf` file, make sure to save a copy of your current `.conf` file.
+This will allow you to easily transfer your login details to the new config, making the update process smoother.